sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 Lets [download the files](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/cpu/files.zip) we'll need for the docker file and service file later.

 ### Run Locally
-Our goal is to run the application locally and check it works and then upload the dockerfile / image to our snowflake image repository so it can be hosted on Snowflake container services.
+Our goal is to run the application locally and check if it works and then upload the dockerfile / image to our snowflake image repository so it can be hosted on Snowflake container services.

 !!!
 Note
-    Please install docker desktop - https://www.docker.com/products/docker-desktop/
+    Please install docker desktop - [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)

 Using terminal, navigate to the folder that has the docker file you downloaded.
 Build and run the docker file locally.
-Once built, go to [http://localhost:8080/lab](http://localhost:8080/lab) to see the application.
-Press Ctrl+c to stop the application in terminal.

 === ":octicons-image-16: Build and Run"
     ```bash